Looking for :

 threat from piracy in the Gulf of Aden.

-The significant increase in the presence of Naval forces
+The significant increase in the presence of Naval forces2.2

 land and at extreme range from the Somali coast, and continue